-To receive continuing education/continuing medical education (CE/CME) credit, you must complete the virtual lecture, posttest and activity evaluation.
+To receive continuing education (CE) credit, you must complete the virtual lecture, posttest and activity evaluation.

 Pediatricians, family physicians, oncologists, physician assistants, nurse practitioners, nurses, and oncology social workers at the intermediate and advanced levels involved in the care of patients with hematologic malignancies.